algosup/2024-2025-project-1-fpga-team-1/Test_Plan.md

 Testing the Frogger game program must validate, from the requirements point of view, that :

-* One of the backgrounds must match or represent the original frogger with the road and river.
+* One of the backgrounds must match or represent the original Frogger with the road and river.
 * Have a main character who functions in the same way as the original Frogger: moving from square to square on the 20x15 grid.
 * Have obstacles, like the cars in the original Frogger, which move square by square on the 20x15 grid.
 * Reset the game using all four switches simultaneously.